Menu

 CURA is aware that this comment has been made a number of times over recent months, however, this is incorrect.
 There are two scheduled tariff reviews per year, in July and December.

-Reviews are not linked to or triggered by Manx Energy’ profits.
+Reviews are not linked to or triggered by IOM Energy's profits.
 If the gas tariff needs to change by 10% (up or down) because of commodity costs, or another unforeseen event, then an additional review can be triggered.
 For example, should commodity costs see a sustained movement that would result in approximately a 2.2p change in the tariff, a review would be triggered.

 Increasing gas prices is a worldwide issue and there is unfortunately very little that can be done to protect gas consumers from it.